vmurillo/jigsawFandango/game-03/readme.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Challenge

+1. Refactor the monstrous code in the `GildedRose.php` class.
+2. Add a new item type, "Conjured".
+The specs for this item are commented out in the `GildedRoseSpec.php` file.